hallgaeuer/azerothcore-wotlk/README.md

 - Cross faction
 - Instant 80
 - No durability loss
+- Auctionhouse bot is running

 ## Mall in Dalaran (Krasus Landing)

 * Class trainers
-* Vendors with free green quality quest gear
+* Vendors with free uncommon quality gear (sourced from quest rewards)
-* Green quality gem vendors
+* Uncommon / Rare / Epic Gem vendors with according gem prices
 * Glyph vendors
 * Neutral auctioneer with ahbot
-* Food and drink vendor with free food and potions
+* Food and drink vendor with potions and special items:
-* Buffbot.
-Summonable via item sold for free by the food and drink vendor
+* * `Endless Bowl of Tasty Ramen`: Infinitely usable Food/Drink item
+* * `Book of Buffing`: Summons a Buffbot that can buff you with typical raid buffs
+* * `Book of Rezzing`: Summons a Rezbot that automatically revives dead players after combat is dropped.
+Only usable in dungeons or raids

 ## Class Changes